This page will help you understand Nebraska alcohol laws and avoid expensive fines or even jail. As well as wasted time and legal costs.

 All alcohol-licensed businesses must prominently display a 20” x 14″ sign.
 It warns about the penalty for purchasing alcohol for anyone under 21.

-Nevertheless, those under age 21 may buy or attempt to buy alcohol to help law enforcement entrap clerks.
+Those under age 21 may buy or attempt to buy alcohol.
+Nor can they help police entrap clerks.

 It’s illegal to possess a beer keg that either lacks registration or a label.
 The penalty is jail for three months and a fine of $500.
 The same penalty applies to destroying the label on a keg.